jnroesch/com.dehagge.debugconsole/README.md

 ### Change DebugConsole layout / handling
 Simply write your own implementation as an alternative to the `DebugConsoleController`.
 You can either create a new one and inject your CommandCollection and CommandHandler into it or get rid of the controller entirely as the ConsoleController merely acts as a wrapper/GUI for the CommandHandler.

+## Notes
+This implementation is based on the youtube tutorial of 'Game Dev Guide' (https://www.youtube.com/watch?v=VzOEM-4A2OM) but also includes some important fixes and makes the code much more reusable.